The Vancouver Island Race Series offers a new season-long team competition: the Island Series Cup

-The Vancouver Island Race Series is offering a new team competition for the 2023 season, named the Athletics Illustrated Cup.
+The Vancouver Island Race Series is offering a new team competition for the 2023 season, named the Island Series Cup.

-Already a sponsor of the series, Athletics Illustrated is now providing the perpetual series championship based on the often-used cross-country-style reverse scoring system to award the fastest overall team.
+The series has added a perpetual series championship based on the often-used cross-country-style reverse scoring system to award the fastest overall team.

 Currently, the VIRA Cup (Vancouver Island Runners’ Association), which goes to the team that wins the age-group competition will continue as usual — it is a sought-after championship annually and requires as many club members as possible to race.
 The 2022 winner is the Ceevacs Running Club of the Cowichan Valley, which host the Cobble Hill 10K.
 They will be presented with the VIRA Cup championships trophy at the 2023 season kick-off on Friday, January 6 at Frontrunners Footwear at Yates and Vancouver.
 Mark your calendars if you are a season pass holder, sponsor, member of the media, or racing the Pioneer 8K two days later on January 8, as the event will also act as race package pick up.